fred-terzi/extract-readmes/extract-readmes.reqt.md

 <!-- reqt_Accept_field-->
 **Acceptance:**

 100% test coverage of all acceptance criteria in section.
+It is acceptable to only test the .js rather than .ts directly, but the functions and branch must be 100% covered by tests.

 <!-- reqt_README_field-->
 **README:**